gsoft-inc/sg-orbit/packages/react-components/README.md

 #### Boolean props

-A boolean prop should be prefix with `is`.
+A boolean prop shouldn't be prefix with `is`.

-The reason behind this is that the Semantic UI React components library use this naming convention and we want a consistent experience between the components.

 Ex:

 - Prefer `open` to `isOpen`
 - Prefer `disabled` to `isDisabled`

-#### Render function props

-A function prop that is meant to render React component should be suffixed with `renderer`.

-Ex:

-- `itemRenderer`
-- `valueRenderer`

 #### Prefer simpler props name